Retrieve data with APIs from Python

 'type': 'housenumber',

-'importance': 0.7092,
+'importance': 0.70773,

-'street': 'Avenue Verdier'}
+'street': 'Avenue Verdier',

 This is the main disadvantage of using APIs: the post-processing of the returned data.
 The necessary code is specific to each API, since the structure of the JSON depends on the API.